The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-You know that moment when your golden retriever sits perfectly still for two seconds and you scramble for your phone?
-This little poodle is giving that same energy — sitting right under the Christmas tree like he knew exactly what he was doing.
+You know that feeling of delight when you sit your golden retriever in front of the camera for two seconds and he’s sitting perfectly still?
+Well this little poodle gives you that same feeling.
+Sitting right under the Christmas tree, as if he knew exactly what he was doing.

-To get this look, ask your groomer for a poodle teddy bear cut with a rounded scissor-finish on the head and a uniform body trim between ½ to 1 inch.
-The teal satin bow tie is the finishing touch — grab one on Etsy or any pet boutique for under $8.
+To get this look, I recommend asking your groomer to do a “poodle teddy bear cut” with a “rounded scissor finish on the head” and a “uniform body trim between ½ to 1 inch.”
+I got the teal satin bow tie at Etsy or any pet boutique for less than $8.

-Keep the fur around the paws rounded (not shaved) to maintain that full teddy bear silhouette from head to toe.
-And ask your groomer to blend the ear fringe into the cheek fur — that seamless puff is what makes the face look irresistibly round and soft.
+Keep the fur around the paws rounded (do not shave) to keep your bear looking full from head to toe, and ask your groomer to blend the ear fringe into the cheek fur so that your bear’s face has a very round and soft looking puff.

 📸 Photo credit: Instagram @pamperedpoochis_